-If your form factor will not accommodate a plate antenna and costs are a critical issue, you might opt to place a microstrip antenna on your PCB.
+If your form factor will not accommodate a plate antenna and costs are a critical issue, you might opt to place a microstrip antenna on your Printed Circuit Board.
 These antennas have better linear gain and efficiency than a chip antenna.
 They also have higher bandwidth than a plate antenna and are easier to manufacture as they can be printed directly onto the PCB.

 Designing a microstrip antenna requires a precise layout during the design phase.
 Slight deviations in the dimensions of the microstrip can change the resonant frequency of the antenna, and this leads to a decrease in linear gain and efficiency at 2.4 GHz for larger resonant frequency shifts.
 This will also cause a decrease in the communication range.
 Your manufacturer must be able to accommodate the tight tolerances of these antennas.

-Various microstrip geometries can be used to build Bluetooth antennas.
+Various microstrip geometries can be used to build Bluetooth PCB antenna design.
 The L-shaped, inverted F, and bow-shaped antennas are all popular designs.
-These antennas all transmit and receive linearly polarized radiation at 2.4 GHz and have smaller form factors than a plate antenna.
+These antennas all transmit and receive linearly polarized radiation pattern at 2.4 GHz and have smaller form factors than a plate antenna.

 Strip antenna in an RFID tag

-A diamond-shaped plate-like antenna is also a popular Bluetooth antenna design that uses circularly polarized radiation.
-This antenna has a larger footprint on the PCB and requires an impedance matching net, but it also has better sensitivity to linearly polarized RF radiation.
+A diamond-shaped plate-like antenna is also a popular Bluetooth PCB antenna design that uses circularly polarized radiation.
+This antenna has a larger footprint on the PCB and requires an impedance matching net, but it also has better sensitivity to linearly polarized RF radiation pattern.
 Getting the resonance frequency just right also requires matching the microstrip dimensions with the dielectric constant of the substrate.